 Whether you follow her on Facebook or Instagram, it’s hard not to love Jenkins.
 When she partnered with FitFabFun subscription boxes, her followers took notice.

-, “I've seen so many celebrities posting about this box but never paid any mind. it's nice to see a normal day-to-day person show this box.
+As one of her fans commented, “I've seen so many celebrities posting about this box but never paid any mind. it's nice to see a normal day-to-day person show this box.
 I'm definitely more interested in the @fabfitfun box. 😁”

 Now that you know more about influencer marketing, let’s move to what you came here for - measuring and ROI.